|

 able to tell those muscles "Let go", saying "Let go" will recall the relaxed

-feelings I feel now and will release the tension from those muscles.'
+feeling I feel now and release the tension from those muscles.'

 Breathing Easy